-- 7 The EP Plan and scheme are made on 31 March 2022. - 8 The EP Scheme will have no specific end date but will be reviewed by Essex County Council annually as set out below.
+- 7 The EP Plan and scheme are made on [TBA but the date will be the March meeting of the ECC Cabinet once the decision has cleared call-in]. - 8 The EP Scheme will have no specific end date but will be reviewed by Essex County Council annually as set out in Section 5.